4265 San Felipe # 1000

 ohio train derailment lawyers

 Train derailment cases are already delicate and complicated.
-When the presence of toxic chemicals are factored into the equation, train accident cases become even more delicate.
+When the presence of toxic chemicals is factored into the equation, train accident cases become even more delicate.
 Incidents such as the East Palestine train derailment require very specific litigation experience to handle.
 That’s what makes the team at Reich & Binstock well-suited for the job.
 Not only do we have extensive experience handling train derailments, but we also have experience in toxic exposure and pollution lawsuits.

-Our train accident lawyers are currently investigating claims related to the Norfolk Southern train crash.
+Our Houston train accident lawyers are currently investigating claims related to the Norfolk Southern train crash.
 If you have been affected by the Ohio train disaster, you may be eligible for compensation.
 The skilled train accident lawyers at Reich & Binstock are here to investigate the details of your claim and advise you on how to proceed.
 To schedule a free, no-obligation consultation with us, please call our office at 713-622-7271 today.

 What Is the 2023 Ohio Train Derailment Disaster?

-At approximately 9pm on February 3rd, 2023, a Norfolk Southern freight train with 150 total cars derailed in the village of East Palestine, Ohio.
+At approximately 9 pm on February 3rd, 2023, a Norfolk Southern freight train with 150 total cars derailed in the village of East Palestine, Ohio.
 Fifty of those cars ran off the tracks during the crash.
 Of the 150 total cars, 20 of those cars carried toxic chemicals, such as vinyl chloride.

-How Did the Ohio Train Derailment Happen?
+How Did the Ohio Train Derail?

 So, what causes a train to derail as this one did?
 According to a report from the National Transportation Safety Board, the train accident resulted from a mechanical failure.
-Additionally, the train was not equipped with electronically-controlled pneumatic brakes.
+Additionally, the train was not equipped with electronically controlled pneumatic brakes.
 These are modern brakes that have improved performance over standard railway air brakes.

 Let’s explore the timeline of how Norfolk Southern played a role in reducing safety requirements for the rail industry.